Thursday, August 6, 2015

 Peel Museum

-The curator said there was road work ahead so she gives us different directions to the Crystal Bridge Museum.
+The curator said there was roadwork ahead, so she gave us different directions to the Crystal Bridge Museum.

-We arrive at the Crystal Bridge Museum around 11:09 and left a little after 12:00 P.M.
+We arrived at the Crystal Bridge Museum around 11:09 and left a little after 12:00 P.M.

 Crystal Bridge Museum